-Section L - Operationally effective: How would effectiveness in role be demonstrated?
+Section L - Operationally effective: How would effectiveness in the role be demonstrated?

-- Firm, sensitive and effective approach towards pupil discipline. - Good organisational ability. - Able to work at an advanced level with the teacher in planning and delivery of teaching activities (including those defined in IEPs). - Able to implement individual behaviour management plans where appropriate. - Able to monitor, evaluate and record pupil progress. - Competent in working with a whole class of children without the direct supervision from the teacher. - Ability to apply knowledge and skills from training in practical classroom context. - Flexible in relation to tasks undertaken and groups/children allocated. - Ability to motivate and encourage children appropriately. - Ability to work independently and with initiative. - Ability to establish and maintain good relationships and rapport with other colleagues in the school, and external contacts. - Possession (particularly in special schools) of specialist qualifications/skills to deal with needs of particularly challenging pupils. - Work constructively as part of a team, understanding classroom roles and responsibilities and own position within these.
+- Firm, sensitive and effective approach towards pupil discipline. - Able to organise, lead and motivate a team. - Able to work at an advanced level with the teacher in planning and delivery of teaching activities (including those defined in IEPs). - Able to implement individual behaviour management plans where appropriate. - Able to monitor, evaluate and record pupil progress. - Competent in working with a whole class of children without the direct supervision from the teacher. - Ability to apply knowledge and skills from training in practical classroom context. - Flexible in relation to tasks undertaken and groups/children allocated. - Ability to motivate and encourage children appropriately. - Ability to work independently and with initiative. - Ability to establish and maintain good relationships and rapport with other colleagues in the school, and external contacts. - Possession (particularly in special schools) of specialist qualifications/skills to deal with needs of particularly challenging pupils. - Mentoring of other HLTAs/learning support staff.